jayita-m/Weather-To-Wear/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## About 🤩
-This projecta is full-stack web application that suggests weather-appropriate outfits for the day from the user's own inventory.
-This program is capable of suggesting weather-appropriate outfits for any location, shuffle outfits, and tweet about the user's #OOTD.
-User can also view their recently uploaded clothing items in an Instagram-like feed.
+* This project is full-stack web application that suggests **weather-appropriate** outfits for the day from the user's own inventory.
+* This program is capable of suggesting weather-appropriate outfits for **any location, shuffle outfits, and tweet about the user's #OOTD.**
+* User can also view their recently uploaded clothing items in an **Instagram-like** feed.

-I worked on both the back-end and the front-end of this application.
-I utilized Google's Cloud Vision AI to detect logos on branded clothing items, and suggest user to buy more items accordingly.
-I used Firebase as my backend solution, Weatherbit API for reading the weather, and ReactJS to build the frontend of this interactive app.
+* I worked on both the back-end and the front-end of this application.
+* I utilized **Google's Cloud Vision AI** to detect logos on branded clothing items, and suggest user to buy more items accordingly.
+* I used Firebase as my backend solution, Weatherbit API for reading the weather, and ReactJS to build the frontend of this interactive app.

-Tech Used: Google Vision AI, ReactJS, Firebase, Javascript, Axios
+**Tech Used:** Google Vision AI, ReactJS, Firebase, Javascript, Axios

 ## Screenshots 📷